A HELPFUL ARTICLE

 FIND YOUR PEOPLE >>

 You are all in the same boat.
 Do not compete with each other, feed off each other.
 Use each other for your differences.
 Work together, suffer together, have FUN together.
 Have a LIFE outside of PA school.
 You will have a bond with them forever whether you like it or not!
 You will go through this as an individual, but also as a whole.
-One of the most amazing things about my SQUAD has been reconnecting with fellow classmates and teaching other PAs, students and pre-PAs how to live healthy in body and mind.
+One of the most amazing things about this time in your life will be be creating a family of PAs that you will share memories with for years to come!

 TAKE CARE OF YOU >>